Choose a Graduate Program and Apply

 *These should be separately emailed to firstname.lastname@example.org.
 All materials submitted via email should be attached in a standard format, i.e. Microsoft Word or PDF.
 The body of the email should contain the applicant’s name and a reference to materials attached to the message.
 Please do not paste materials directly into the body of the email.
 Your personal statement should be no more than three pages long and should tell us what you are all about, what draws you to Peaceworker, how these two years will fit into your larger goals, and what about you would bring to the program.

 Fill Out and Submit a FAFSA to UMBC

 The Free Application for Federal Student Aid or FAFSA is a key component of your application to the Peaceworker Fellowship.
-It should be completed by early March, and it is customary for applicants to wait until after they have filed their taxes to file their FAFSAs.
-Please complete a FAFSA after you have filed your taxes for your application year, and be sure to submit it to UMBC using the school code 002105.
+It must be completed by early March, but and can be submitted as early as you like.
+Submit to UMBC using the school code 002105.
 Also note that while Federal Work Study funds contribute to the funding of our program, you do not have to be work study eligible to receive the fellowship.
 If you are applying to a graduate program at a school other than UMBC, you should send your FAFSA to that institution.

 The submission deadline is January 15th.
 Materials should be postmarked by January 15th for full consideration.
 In the case of materials being sent from overseas, please communicate any anticipated delays to Peaceworker staff via email if possible.